charlesminshew/nicar26/coaching-ai-tools/README.md

 ## What you'll need

-- A ChatGPT account (free or paid) — we'll use this for hands-on exercises
+- A ChatGPT account (free or paid).
+We'll use this for hands-on exercises
 - Other AI tools welcome: Claude, Gemini, Copilot, etc.
 - An interest in data and open records
 - Ability to argue with a generative AI service